informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

     - If you used `npm install` double-check the changes to `package-lock.json`.
   3. Push the changes to the main branch.
   4. After pushing the changes, `npm-publish.yml` GitHub workflow will detect the version change and properly publish the new version to npm.

+### Dependabot

+We're using [dependabot](https://github.com/dependabot) to keep our dependencies up to date.
+Apart from automated security updates, it will use the [`dependabot.yml`](https://github.com/informatics-isi-edu/chaise/blob/master/.github/dependabot.yml) to figure out which dependencies should be checked for update.

+While our goal is to keep all dependencies updated, we don't want the process of updating to hinder our development.
+We also want to avoid introducing new bugs with the new versions.
+So, before going through the review process, look at the release notes.
+If you didn't notice any change worth pushing, consider closing and ignoring that version change.
+Dependable will eventually create new PRs for newer versions that might be worth merging.

+While reviewing a PR that Dependabot opened:

+1. Ensure that the GitHub Actions build was successful and had no issues.

+3. Grab the branch locally and ensure you can build it using all the Node.js versions that we support:

+    ```
+    nvm use 18.18
+    make dist
+    ```
+    This should not throw any errors and should finish properly.

+5. Build and deploy the branch locally with the main Node.js version we support and use on our servers (currently 20.12.2):

+    ```
+    nvm use 20.12.2
+    make deps-test
+    make dist-wo-deps
+    make deploy
+    ```

+6. Run the test cases and manually take a look at the pages if necessary.

+7. Depending on the automated or manual test, you might have to make more changes to the code.
+Push them to the same branch so they can be merged together.

 ## Structure of an App
 Since Chaise is a collection of multiple single-page apps (`recordset`, `record`, `recordedit`, etc.), the app setup will be very similar.
 This similar structure allowed us to factor out a lot of that common setup code into different bits described below.